Azure/k8s-set-context/README.md

 In all these approaches it is recommended to store these contents (kubeconfig file content or secret content) in a [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets/).

 Refer to the [action metadata file](./action.yml) for details about inputs.

-Use the below examples as a reference.
+Use the below examples as a reference on how to access your cluster using the different authentication methods available to it.

 ### Kubeconfigs